DesislavaMetodieva/Bootstrap-Portfolio/README.md

 All hyperlinks should have a hover effect.

-All buttons should display a box shadow upon hover.
+All buttons should display a box shadow upon hover. - ok

 Your Bootstrap solution should minimize use of media queries.